christinahuangnph/VandyHacksV/README.md

 “Continue or click the screen to stop”

 # Troubleshooting
-NPL isn't working
+If NLP isn't working:
-Minimize background noise
+Minimize background noise,
-Try a different voice
+Try a different voice,
 Wait 2 seconds before speaking